Design 101: How to Create HTML5 Banner Animation that Converts

-Why HTML5 in Animated Banners?
+##Why HTML5 in Animated Banners?

 Having the Right Tools for the Job

-Designers obviously have multiple software options to choose from on any given project, but each has its perks for certain types of work.
-When it comes to animated banner creative, our go-to software is Photoshop.
 Here’s why: the tools in Photoshop (ie. layers, effects, color modes, etc.) make it easier to export each individual element that needs to be animated.
 It’s also the most used software by Motion Designers and Developers in the world.

 If Photoshop really isn’t your thing, Sketch, Adobe XD, and Adobe Illustrator are your best bets, as Randall strongly advises to avoid Adobe Indesign.
 “Indesign is primarily focused on polished designs for print media, so it’s not ideal for motion graphics.
 It works great for aspects like storyboard presentation, but not for the design itself.”